blueset/fireghoti/docs/downgrade.md

     ```
 1. Rebuild Firefish

-    v20240206/v1.0.5-rc does not compile with Rust 1.80.x.
-If you are using this version, please use an older one.
+    v20240206/v1.0.5-rc does not compile with Rust 1.80 and up, so please check your Rust version before building.
     ```sh
     # check Rust version
     cargo version